Karlie Samuelson

-Karlie Anne Samuelson (born May 10, 1995) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for Townsville Fire of the Australian Women's National Basketball League.
+Karlie Anne Samuelson (born May 10, 1995) is an American professional basketball player who is currently a free agent.
 In college, Samuelson played for Stanford University.
 Her sisters are Bonnie and Katie Lou Samuelson.

-Career

-High School/College
+Early life and college

 An Orange County native, Samuelson is the second of three daughters of two former athletes, her father having played basketball in both Cal State Fullerton and England, where he met her mother, a former netball player who reached the England national team.
 During her high school years, Samuelson played at Huntington Beach's Edison and Mater Dei High School, in Santa Ana before heading off to play in college at Stanford University alongside older sister Bonnie.
 Samuelson played from 2013 to 2017, while also graduating in human biology.
 Samuelson, who excelled as a three-point shooter, qualified twice for the NCAA final Four, in her freshman year of 2013, and later as a senior in 2017, where she had been a Regional All-Tournament Team before losing the semifinal with a sprained ankle.